helto4real/hassio/docker/nginx/readme.md

 # Setup nginx, letsencrypt for improved security
-I let you know my configuration to setup the reverse proxy (nginx) as a front for Home Assistant.
+I let you know my configuration to setup the reverse proxy (nginx) as a front with SSL for Home Assistant.
+My setup enables:
+- Access Home Assistant with SSL from outside firewall through standard port and is routed to the home assistant on port 8123.
+- Access Home Assistant from within the network (behind firewall) without SSL and using `http://ip:8123`
+- In future expose more services on standard port 443 by extending nginx config

 *DISCLAIMER: I dont take any responsibility that this configuration is 100% secure.
 It is more secure than not using a reverse proxy I would argue but I am not making any guarantees.
 I would recommend you read how to configure this your self*

 Many would argue to improve security at a pro level is to use a real firewall with different v-lans for your devices and computers.
 This is not covered in this setup.

 ## Hass config
-I use api password for security and not using `trusted_networks` for improved security.
-If you want to use `trusted_networks` I would not use a revers proxy with x_forwarded_for config.
-There are a risk of getting into hass by inserting the x_forwarded header without login!
+I use api password for security and ***not*** using `trusted_networks` for improved security.
+If you want to use `trusted_networks` I would not use a reverse proxy with `x_forwarded_for: True` config.
+There is a risk of hacking into hass by inserting the x_forwarded header without login!

 I also enabled ip-ban and login attempts for even better security.